meta-company/makex/documents/source/syntax-actions.md

 .. py:function:: copy(paths, destination=None, /)

   Copy `paths` (files or folders) to the Task's output folder, or the specified folder `destination`.
-  `paths` may be a list of paths or a single path.
+  The `paths` argument may be a list of paths, or a single path.

   If `destination` is a relative path, it will be resolved relative to the Task's output path; this may be used to prefix items in the output.
   Any directories specified in `destination` (by using a directory separator) will be created before copying.